Yoast/wordpress-seo/readme.txt

 Release date: 2023-06-27

+Upgrade now to Yoast SEO 20.10!
+This latest release includes fixes, enhancements to the crawl optimization settings, and a brand-new support page that helps you get support quickly.
+Find out more about what's new in Yoast SEO 20.10 in [our release post](https://yoa.st/release-27-6-23)!

 #### Enhancements

 * Adds a support page to the Yoast admin.
 This page allows you to easily access Yoast FAQs and support resources from the WordPress admin.